geospatial-jeff/cognition-pipeline/README.md

     - **Lambda Functions:** Create a new lambda function by creating a new Pipeline method.
     - **Events:** Configure the lambda function's event trigger with decorators.
     - **Resources:** Configure other AWS resources (SQS, SNS etc.) used by your Pipeline.
-    - **Services:** Write importable python functions which may be imported into your Pipeline.
-4. Generate a Serverless Framework `serverless.yml` configuration file  \
+4. Deploy your pipeline to AWS via Serverless Framework  \
 ```pipeline-deploy <new-directory>```

 ## Testing